 Should the family choose to pursue legal action against the park for failing to maintain the faulty railing, it could be presumably argued that the boy may not have had reason to believe that the railing was unstable and that he would be injured as a result.

 Of course, the validity of this argument would be dependent upon how much of an effort had been made to warn park visitors of the railing’s instability.
 News reports identified that there was some caution tape on the railing at the time, but there’s no telling how clear or obvious this may have been to the average park visitor.

 In situations involving injury to a child, photographic and video evidence can play a big role in determining whether or not an organization or government agency may be liable for a person’s injuries and other damages.
 It would be beneficial for the boy’s family to have documented evidence of the state of the railing at the time the boy fell, in addition to any correspondence they may have had with the park manager.

 Any time a person believes they may potentially have a personal injury claim against a government agency, consulting with an experienced attorney may be beneficial in understanding their legal rights and options for moving forward.
-If you or a loved one would like to consult with an attorney about a possible personal injury claim, contact Davis Law Group online today or call 206-727-4000 to schedule a free legal consultation with our award-winning legal team.
+If you or a loved one would like to consult with an attorney about a possible personal injury claim, contact the personal injury lawyers at Davis Law Group online today or call 206-727-4000 to schedule a free legal consultation with our award-winning legal team.